lrico2/hello-world/README.md

 # hello-world
-first test with github guide
+first test with github guide ... with an edition